trans-travel/trans-travel/us/as.md

-# USA - American Samoa
+# United States - American Samoa

 American Samoa is not a "sanctuary territory", but also does not criminalize trans youth medical care.
 It has a rich historical tradition of